geraldandrews/Clock/README.md

-Clock with a few team logos.
+Clock with a few team logos with html, css, and javascript.